cityofaustin/Residential-Permitting/_projects/general-process/define.md

 ### Express permits

-Small changes, like converting a bathtub to shower or vice-versa, that don’t require moving plumbing fixtures in your home are eligible for express permits.
-Applying for an express permit will help make sure it’s done safely.
+You can apply for an express permit if you are making small changes to your home that don’t require moving plumbing fixtures, like converting a bathtub to shower or vice-versa.
+Applying for an express permit will help make sure these changes are done safely.
 [Figure out if your project qualifies for an express permit](/residential-toolkit/express-permit).

 ### How much do building permits cost?

 The cost for permitting a project starts at $200 and goes up depending on your project’s specific needs.
-This includes the plan review, the permit itself, your inspections, and fees.
+This cost includes the plan review, the permit itself, your inspections, and fees.

 There will be additional charges if your project requires a trade permit, like an electrical or plumbing permit, if you are building near a tree, or if your home is in a historic neighborhood.
-Your reviewer can explain the costs during your in-person consultation.
+Your reviewer can explain those costs during your in-person consultation.

 ### Make sure you can get a permit

 You may not be able to get a new permit right away if your property currently has an open or expired permit.
-You may also be unable to get a permit if you have already reached the maximum amount of impervious coverage on your property.
+You may also be unable to get a permit if you've already reached the maximum amount of impervious coverage on your property.
 If this happens, reconsider your materials or design.

 ---